digitaltrails/piKam/README.md

    A GUI should fire up.
 If you're running directly without a server, a preview should be visible.

-4. Mousing and clicking around may work.
+4. Mousing and clicking around may work, but you won't be able to see the mouse cusor.
 Control-C (possibly multiple times) will exit the GUI.

 (Note that you can't run a Raspberry Pi Kivy client remotely